gimballock/ycsb/README.md

 ##Step by step

-1. Download the latest release of YCSB
+###Download the latest release of YCSB
 ```
 git clone https://github.com/aerospike/ycsb
 cd ycsb
 ```
-2. Install Fabrick
+###Install Fabrick
 ```
 pip install fabric
 ```
-3. Set up a database and client hosts to benchmark.
+###Set up a database and client hosts to benchmark.
 There is a README file under each binding directory.
 You must have SSH (and in most cases root) access to all your hosts.

-4. Configure YCSB build script to build database binders.
+###Configure YCSB build script to build database binders.
 Edit pom.xml, uncomment modules related to databases which you chose in `<modules>` section
-5. Configure hosts, databases and workloads settings: Edit files: conf/hosts.py, conf/databases.py, conf/workloads.py
+###Configure hosts, databases and workloads settings
+Edit files: conf/hosts.py, conf/databases.py, conf/workloads.py
-6. Build and deploy YCSB to client hosts
+###Build and deploy YCSB to client hosts
 ```
 fab ycsb_deploy
 ```
-7. Load data to databases
+###Load data to databases
 ```
 fab ycsb_load:db=<dbname>
 ```
 `<dbname>` is aerospike, couchbase, couchbase2, cassandra, mongodb or any other you configured.Edit conf/workloads.py to confiture workloads root directory
-8. Run YCSB workload
+###Run YCSB workload
 ```
 fab ycsb_run:db=<dbname>,workload=A
 ```
-9. Check the YCSB status
+###Check the YCSB status
 ```
 fab ycsb_status:db=<dbname>
 ```
-10. Download YCSB results and logs
+###Download YCSB results and logs
 ```
 fab ycsb_get:db=<dbname>,do=True
 ```